nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The tutor name/date/time is empty.
+The tutor name, date of appointment or start and end time is empty.

     * 1a1.
 TutorTracker shows an error message.

       Use case ends.

 * 1b.
-The given date/time is invalid.
+The given date or start and end time is invalid.

     * 1b1.
 TutorTracker shows an error message.